microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

 ## Running tests

+>**Note:** The commands `python` and `pip` in Windows are assumed to be `python3` and `pip3`.
+> In Linux, they are not aliased to Python3, so `python3` and `pip3` may have to be used in
+> the instructions below.

 ### Setting up the test environment

 1. Copy the k4a and DE dynamic libraries (.dll or .so) into the folder src/python/k4a/src/k4a/_libs.
    The file names for the k4a library MUST be k4a.dll (for Windows) and libk4a.so (for Linux).

+   >**Note:** Read [building.md](./building.md) for more information on how to copy the libraries into
+   >the _libs folder.
+The file names and folder structure are slightly different in Windows and Linux.

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets):
     `cd <repo_root>/src/python/k4a`
     `python -m venv <env_name>`